LGBTQ migration: Asylum seekers and migrants

 Refugees, defined by the United Nations High Commissioner for Refugees (UNHCR), are displaced persons who "owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality, and is unable to, or, owing to such fear, is unwilling to avail himself of the protection of that country."
-LGBT refugees are those who are persecuted due to their sexuality or gender orientation and are unable to find protection from their home nation.
+LGBTQ refugees are those who are persecuted due to their sexuality or gender orientation and are unable to find protection from their home nation.
 Individuals can seek refugee status or asylum in several different ways: they can register at a U.N. outpost, visit their intended country and a visa and apply once they are in the country, or they can make a report at their official government representation headquarters.
 Once a claim is filed, the intended country for reallocation evaluates eligibility of asylum requirements.[UNHCR] During meetings to determine eligibility and suitability, applicants face obstacles that can prevent them from making a successful claim.

 Scholars have highlighted how changes in the U.S. criminal justice and immigration systems such as the expansion of detention centers and the increased targeting of specific populations—have facilitated the portrayal of migrants as disposable and criminal.
 Western media in addition, perpetuates this narrative and promotes a moral panic within society.
 This framing legitimizes state violence and exclusion while reinforcing a framework in which entire populations are labeled "deportable."
 These developments align with the analysis of scholars like Susan Coutin, who argue that such infrastructures essential to solidifying discourses that dehumanize migrants.

 Óscar Martínez’s ethnographic work in The Beast underscores viewing migration through a "network of relations", a framework that captures the complex interplay of laws, policies, and societal attitudes that sustain the vulnerability and marginalization of migrants.
 This perspective emphasizes that migration to the United States is not simply a result of individual decisions but is driven by enduring conditions of political, economic, and social destitution in countries such as El Salvador, Guatemala, and Honduras.
 These experience also extend to LGBTQ migrants, who often face compounded risks due to their gender identity or sexual orientation.